New Results on Directed Edge Dominating Set: On Tournaments

 We present a randomized reduction from \textsc{Independent Set} to $(1,1)$-d\eds.
 Our reduction preserves the size of the instance up to polylogarithmic factors; as a result it shows that $(1,1)$-d\eds\ does not admit a $2^{n^{1-\epsilon}}$ algorithm, under the randomized ETH.
 Furthermore, our reduction preserves the optimal value, up to a factor of $(1-o(1))$; as a result, it shows that $(1,1)$-d\eds\ is APX-hard under randomized reductions.

 Before moving on, let us give a high-level overview of our reduction.
-The first step is to reduce \textsc{Independent Set} on cubic graphs to \textsc{Almost Induced Matching}, the problem of finding the maximum set of vertices that induce a graph of maximum degree $1$.
+The first step is to reduce \textsc{Independent Set} on cubic graphs to the following intermediate problem called \textsc{Almost Induced Matching}, also known as \textsc{Maximum Dissociation Number} in the literature (\cite{Yannakakis81a,XiaoK17}).
+A subgraph of $G$ induced on a vertex set $S\subseteq V$ is called an \emph{almost induced matching}, if every vertex $v\in S$ has degree $\le1$ in $G[S]$.

+\begin{definition} The problem \textsc{Almost Induced Matching (AIM)} takes as input an undirected graph $G=(V,E)$.
+The goal is to find an almost induced matching having the maximum number of vertices. \end{definition}

 Our reduction creates an instance of \textsc{Almost Induced Matching} that has several special properties, notably producing a bipartite graph $G=(A,B,E)$.
 From this we then build our instance for $(1,1)$-d\eds.
 The basic strategy will be to construct a tournament $T=(V',E')$, where $V'=A\cup B\cup C$ and $C$ is a set of new vertices.
 All edges of $E$ will be directed from $A$ to $B$, non-edges of $E$ will be directed from $B$ to $A$, and all other edges will be set randomly.
 This intuitively encodes the structure of $G$ in $T$.

 The idea is now that a solution $S$ in $G$ (that is, a set of vertices of $G$ that induces a graph with maximum degree $1$) will correspond to an edge dominating set in $T$ where all vertices except those of $S$ will have total degree $2$, and the vertices of $S$ will have total degree $1$ (in the solution).
 In particular, vertices of $S\cap A$ will have out-degree $1$ and in-degree $0$, and vertices of $S\cap B$ will have in-degree $1$ and out-degree~$0$.